 NFSC 430 Food Microbiology (2) Prerequisite: MICB 200 or equivalent.
+Also offered as ANSC 430.
+Credit will be granted for only one of the following: NFSC 430 or ANSC 430.
 Formerly FDSC 430.
 A study of microorganisms of major importance to the food industry with emphasis on food-borne outbreaks, public health significance, bioprocessing of foods, disease control, and the microbial spoilage of foods.